ajerni/erni-langchain/README.md

 # erni-langchain

-This is my AI playground for ChatGPT and langchain hosted on stramlit.
+This is my AI playground for ChatGPT and langchain hosted on streamlit.

 ## Uses virtual environment with pipenv: